 Safeguarding children is the responsibility of all staff that come in contact with children.
-Castlebar School has an extensive safeguarding policy (General – Safeguarding Policy with CME) that is regularly reviewed and updated to give guidance and direction.
+Castlebar School has an extensive safeguarding policy (Safeguarding and Child Protection Policy) that is regularly reviewed and updated to give guidance and direction.
 The Castlebar School – Staff Code of Conduct includes statutory child protection requirements and the standards of behaviour expected of staff.

 - Latest DfE Guidance: Keeping Children Safe in Education